Among all the suggestions for vitamins, minerals, and supplements, you’ll see “Omega 3” mentioned over and over.

 • Reducing irregular heartbeats

-In theory, the body can manufacture DHA and APA from ALA, but it’s not a perfect mechanism, and becomes less perfect as we get older.
-So, for someone in their 60’s or later, you just can’t rely on this.
-There are trace amounts of DHA and APA in some fruits and vegetables, but again, not enough for what the body needs.
+Note: In theory, the body can manufacture EPA and DHA from ALA, but it’s not a perfect mechanism, and becomes less perfect as we get older.
+There are trace amounts of EPA and DHA in some fruits and vegetables, but not normally enough for what the body needs.

 1 a day high quality Omega-3 Algae Oil supplement contains more than 450 mg Omega-3 with more than 250 mg DHA and 125 mg EPA.
 No contamination (mercury, PCB’s, dioxins) like fish oils.
 Testa Omega-3 is SUSTAINABLE without the negative impact on our oceans.